sghall/react-d3-transitions/README.md

 # React-d3-transitions

-Update: March 18, 2017
+## Update: March 18, 2017

 Deprecating this repo in favor of [resonance](https://github.com/sghall/resonance)!!

-Work continues over there.
+Work continues over there...

+To run the examples in this repo...
+1. Clone the repo and cd into the directory
+2. npm install
+3. npm start